 The official currency of Germany is the Euro (EUR), with 1 Euro equaling 100 cents.
-As of 10/20/13, the exchange rate was \$1 USD to 0.74 Euro (www.oanda.com).
+As of 8/15/07, the exchange rate was \$1 USD to 0.74 Euro.
 Students should plan to have money available through a combination of ATM cards, cash, and/or traveler's checks to cover their first few days in Germany.
 At the minimum, it is recommended that you have available: